yannickoswald/covpol/README.md

    To reproduce Figure 4 exactly, the notebook has to take the parameter no_of_iterations = 100.
    To reproduce Figure 5 exactly, the notebeook has to take the parameter n_of_iterations = 1000.

-2. To reproduce Figure 6 in full several intermediate steps are necessary:
+2. To reproduce Figure 6 in full several intermediate steps are necessary (time-expensive):

     2.1 Run the script file "number_of_particles_experiment_MSE.py" to reproduce the data points where iterations = 20.

     2.2 To reproduce the datapoints where iterations = 1, run the following:

         2.2.1 "particle_filter_only.py" and collect the data.

-         2.2.2 "run_base_model_only_parallelized" and collect the data.
+        2.2.2 "run_base_model_only_parallelized,py" and collect the data.

+    2.3 Alternatively Figure 6 can be reproduced exactly as it is from the script file "graph_mse_number_of_particles_experiment.py".

     Best run from anaconda command prompt.

-3. To reproduce Figure 7 run the script "experiment_da_window_size.py".
+3. To reproduce Figure 7 run the script "experiment_da_window_size.py" (time-expensive).
 Best run from anaconda command prompt.